openSUSE/obs-build/README.md

 For hardware emulation there are
 ---
 - `qemu`,
-  which runs a `QEMU` system emulator inside of ``KVM``.
+  which runs a `QEMU` system emulator.
 This can be considered also secure and reproducible.
+It requires a kernel image as part of the build config.
 - The "emulator" VM can be used to run builds using any other emulator via a wrapper script.
 - A `QEMU` user land emulation is also possible.
 This would give